If you’re looking to rent your house or apartment, it is essential to do it safely and efficiently.

 Examine similar properties in terms of size, location, and features to get an idea of the prevailing rental rates.
 Also, consider factors such as demand, supply, and market trends.

-Additionally, research the services and amenities offered in similar properties to ensure your offer is attractive to potential tenants.
+Additionally, research the services and amenities offered at similar properties to ensure your offer is attractive to potential tenants.

 3. Setting a fair rental price for your house or apartment